0x213F/musician-tips/docs/_source/index.rst

 ..
-Tip Jar documentation master file, created by sphinx-quickstart.
+Musician Tips documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Tip Jar's documentation!
+Welcome to Musician Tips's documentation!
 ======================================================================

 .. toctree::